kotp/rlcw/README.txt

 == DESCRIPTION:

 This package is a simple wrapper for posting code to Moodle forums.
-It helps prevent mangled code blogs.
+It helps prevent mangled code blocks.

 == FEATURES/PROBLEMS: